 By the time we reached South Street Seaport, by way of a long subway ride through the now-gentrified Fulton Street station, it’d turned stormy.
-The bad weather didn’t allow us the leisure to explore the area, but time enough to take in its essence.
-It had, I felt, the aura of a seaside piazza.
+That didn’t grant us the leisure to explore the area, but enough time to take in its essence.

-Standing there, on the southern tip of Manhattan—an island shaped like the nib of a vintage fountain pen—surrounded by an Abercrombie & Fitch; a food booth selling ramen burgers; an art gallery, I had a hard time picturing it as the location of a bustling 17th century fishing village called New Amsterdam.
+Standing there, on the southern tip of Manhattan—an island shaped like the nib of a vintage fountain pen—surrounded by an Abercrombie & Fitch; a food booth selling ramen burgers; an art gallery, I had a hard time picturing it as a bustling 17th century fishing village called New Amsterdam.

 This was where the Fulton Fish Market stood.
 A wholesale bazaar that opened in 1822, the “New York Stock Exchange of Seafood” was the port of entry for nearly every piece of seafood East Coasters once ate.
 In 1924, it sold 384 million pounds of marine catch.